GM sets to double revenue, lead US in electric vehicle sales

 GM took in $122.5 billion in revenue in 2020, a year that was depressed by the arrival of the novel coronavirus pandemic.
 Doubling it would be close to $250 billion.

 To get there, CEO Mary Barra said the company's revenue would rise from selling internal combustion vehicles, while at the same time revenue would be added from new electric vehicles.
-GM also plans to raise cash from subscription services including insurance and its OnStar safety system, as well as its Cruise majority-owned autonomous vehicle subsidiary.
+GM also plans to raise cash from software and subscription services including insurance and its OnStar safety system, as well as its Cruise majority-owned autonomous vehicle subsidiary.
+And executives said it should gain revenue from its defense and Brightdrop commercial vehicle businesses.

+Barra said the company could see a $20 billion to $25 billion annual revenue increase from software and services.

 Another revenue source will be Ultra Cruise, GM's next generation of electronic hands-free driver-assist system that will be able to take on 95% of driving tasks.
 The company said the system, due in selected Cadillac luxury vehicles in 2023, will be a “virtually door-to-door hands-free driving experience.”